daroczig/logger/README.md

 # logger

-A logging utility heavily inspired by `futile.logger`, loosely based on `log4j`.
+A modern and flexibly logging utility for R -- heavily inspired by the `futile.logger` R package and `logging` Python module.

 ## Installation